javyxu/space-time-gis/docs/source/install.rst

     > spacetimegis worker
     > spacetimegis runserver

-Before installing eo-learn on Windows it is recommended to install the following packages
+Before installing spacetimegis on Windows it is recommended to install the following packages

 .. code-block:: console